You design beautiful landscapes — we help them function as living ecosystems

 The Challenge: Ecologically Disruptive Landscaping

-New landholders or landscaping professionals may not fully understand the ecological complexities of our region and certain landscaping practices or choices may inadvertently harm our biodiversity - particularly since many native species are cryptic, nocturnal or only seasonally active, making them easy to overlook.
-Without understanding what species already inhabit a site, it is difficult to avoid negative impacts or design in ways that truely support ecological resilience.
-Introducing non-native plants, altering natural habitats with heavy machinery or neglecting to consider resident wildlife’s life-cycles and survival needs can cause direct harm, interfere with ecological processes, contribute to the spread of invasive species, and disrupt vital habitats for threatened species.
+New landholders and landscaping professionals may not yet know the ecological complexities of our region and certain landscaping practices and choices may inadvertently harm our biodiversity - particularly since many native species are cryptic, nocturnal or only seasonally active, making them easy to overlook.

 The Opportunity: Ecologically Sensitive Landscaping

-Involving property owners in the process will foster their personal connection to the project, to local wildlife and deepen their appreciation of the conservation values of their property.
+Involving property owners in the process will foster their personal connection to the design project, to local wildlife, and deepen their appreciation of the conservation values of their property.
 This may inspire ongoing investment in their living biological asset.

-By embracing principles of ecological restoration and responsible stewardship in your designs, we can create gardens and landscapes that enhance the beauty and value of your clients’ properties, protect of our local biodiversity and contribute to global nature recovery.
+By integrating principles of rewilding, ecological restoration, and responsible stewardship from the outset, we help shape landscapes that enhance property value, celebrate place, protect local biodiversity, and contribute to global nature recovery.

 01 Sustainability as a selling point

 Property owners who have chosen to buy land in our region for its natural beauty are increasingly aware of the importance of sustainability.
-By offering nature-positive landscaping services, you can position your business as a leader in environmentally responsible practices.
-This can attract new clients who are eager to make a positive impact on the environment.
+By offering ecologically-sensitive landscaping services, you can position your business as an industry leader and attract new clients who are eager to create a nature-positive legacy.

 02 Enhancing Property Value

 Landscapes that respect and enhance the local ecosystem are not only visually appealing but can also increase property value.
-Native plants, wildlife-friendly habitats, and ecologically sensitive design create spaces that connect people with nature, which is increasingly sought after by homebuyers and property owners.
+Native plants, wildlife-friendly habitats, and ecologically sensitive design create spaces that re-connect people with nature.

 Native plants and ecological restoration practices create landscapes that are more resilient to pests, diseases, and changing climate conditions.
 This leads to lower maintenance costs, reduced water usage, and fewer interventions—offering both economic and environmental benefits for your clients.